Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: System quality

 \subsubsection{Development methodologies}

 The use of a development methodology can streamline the process of developing Semantic Web technologies.
 In particular, the literature on ontology development methodologies is quite rich, with a large number of established methodologies proposed \cite{fernandez-lopez_overview_2002,iqbal_analysis_2013}.
 There have also been several proposed approaches towards developing knowledge graphs \cite{cimiano_knowledge_2017} and ensuring the quality of linked data \cite{kontokostas_test-driven_2014,debattista_luzzumethodology_2016}.
-Despite this, most of the systems did not report the use of a methodology in the development of the Semantic Web technologies.
-However, a small number of systems mentioned using a particular methodology.
-For example, Hadjadj and Halimi \cite{hadjadj_integration_2021} used the NeOn framework \cite{carmen_suarez-figueroa_neon_2015}, a scenario-based methodology for building ontologies, while Titi et al. \cite{titi_ontology-based_2019} used an existing case-based ontology engineering methodology \cite{el-sappagh_ontological_2014}.
+Despite this, only five systems specified an existing methodology for Semantic Web technologies, with all five methodologies being ontology-focused.
+Hadjadj and Halimi \cite{hadjadj_integration_2021} used the NeOn framework \cite{carmen_suarez-figueroa_neon_2015}, a scenario-based methodology for building ontologies, while Zafeiropoulos et al. \cite{zafeiropoulos_evaluating_2024} used the Human-Centered Ontology engineering MEthodology (HCOME) \cite{kotis_human-centered_2006}.
+Titi et al. \cite{titi_ontology-based_2019} used an existing case-based ontology engineering methodology \cite{el-sappagh_ontological_2014}.
+Similarly, Kilintzis et al. \cite{kilintzis_supporting_2019} followed four of the ontology construction steps recommended by Spear \cite{spear_ontology_2006}.
 Although not a development methodology, Peral et al. \cite{peral_ontology-oriented_2018} used the SemanTic Refinement of Ontology MAppings (STROMA) \cite{arnold_enriching_2014} approach for aligning corresponding concepts between different ontologies.

+Additionally, two systems reported the use of existing methodologies for overall system development.
+Garcia-Moreno et al. \cite{garcia-moreno_systematic_2023} used the design science research methodology \cite{hevner_design_2010}, while Vadillo et al. \cite{vadillo_enhancement_2013} used CommonKADS (Knowledge Acquisition and Development Systems) \cite{kingston_designing_1998}, a knowledge-based system design methodology, and its extension for multi-agent systems, MAS-CommonKADS \cite{iglesias_analysis_1998}.
+Overall, only 16 of the systems reported or described the use of a systematic methodology, whether existing or novel, in the development of either the Semantic Web technologies, other system components, or the system as a whole.